-The Putnam County Rescue Squad began in 1952 and was established as a function of Civil Defense as a volunteer unit working to help the citizens of Putnam County during times of emergency or disaster.
-Its primary duties were search and rescue.
+The Putnam County Rescue Squad began in 1952 and was established as a function of Civil Defense as a volunteer unit working to help the citizens of Putnam County during times of an emergency or disaster.
+It's primary duties were search and rescue.
 It began first with one vehicle, an old van donated by the local telephone company, and a dozen members at most with almost no equipment, official training, or certifications.

 One of the first additional functions added was water rescue with the acquisition of a boat and trailer.
 At that time, it was primarily used for dragging for drowning victims.
-Also added as an emergency response service was extrication, cutting victims out of wrecked vehicles.
-The Rescue Squad obtained its first Jaws of Life, seen to the left, in the late 1970s, which was a vast improvement over hand tools.
+Also added, as an emergency response service, was extrication (cutting victims out of wrecked vehicles).
+The Rescue Squad obtained it's first Jaws of Life, seen to the left, in the late 1970s, which was a vast improvement over hand tools.

 In the past few years, other functions that have emerged within the squad are swiftwater rescue, diving, rappelling/high angle/mountain rescue, school bus rescue, structural collapse/trench rescue, rural search and rescue/basic visual tracking, GPS land navigation, farm rescue, and storm spotting.
 The squad now has a total of 14 vehicles in four locations in the county for more rapid response, 2 boats and 1 swiftwater rescue raft, 2 four-wheelers, 2 Kubota UTV's, with Medi-Bed attached for patient transport out of rugged areas, 1 Polaris Ranger, and 4 equipment trailers all loaded with different types of equipment to enable them to perform all of the different types of rescues.